 - all the members of the company are natural persons;

 - the company has no more than 5 employees;

 - one employee’s salary does not exceed 720 EUR a month.

 Microenterprises are subject to a reduced tax on their annual turnover.
 The tax is to be paid quarterly (the tax base is defined as annual proceeds of the company without deduction of expenses).
-The first EUR 7000 are taxed at a rate 9%, and income from EUR 7000,01 and more is taxed at a rate 11% (effective from January 1, 2015; earlier the tax rate was 9% of the whole income).
+The first EUR 7000 are taxed at a rate 12%, and income from EUR 7000,01 and more is taxed at a rate 15% (from 1 January 2018 the tax rate will be 15% of the whole income).
 Microenterprises are exempt from income tax.